gtrivedi88/content-editorial-assistant/README.md

 ---

-**Made with ❤️ for technical writers who value privacy and quality.**
+**Made with love for technical writers who value privacy and quality.**